-- 3.1 Taking into consideration the mission statement of REMPEC, the legal, financial and institutional framework of the Barcelona system, including in particular the provisions of the Prevention and Emergency Protocol, and the present and expected future scenarios characterizing the maritime industry and the Mediterranean region, the overarching objectives of the Revised Regional Strategy are threefold, namely: - .1 prevention of pollution from ships and other marine vehicles and structures; - .2 prevention of maritime accidents; and - .3 preparation for response to major pollution incidents. - 3.2 Section 4 describes the specific objectives which, if achieved, will meet the general objectives as set out above.
-For each specific objective, certain goals are proposed which will also serve as criteria for indicating the success (or otherwise) of Contracting Parties in meeting the objectives.
-The implementation goals are set out in tabular form in Annex I. Although the role of REMPEC will, as it has been since its inception, be primarily one of assistance to the Contracting Parties in enhancing their national capacities and in facilitating the means for regional or sub-regional cooperation, most of the specific objectives include definite tasks which are entrusted to the Secretariat (REMPEC) as an integral part of the Revised Regional Strategy. - 3.3 Instead of indicating explicit deadlines for the accomplishment of the specific objectives, the Revised Regional Strategy establishes two levels of urgency: high priority, whereby all the Contracting Parties and REMPEC would be expected to accomplish the particular objective by [2017], and medium priority, for the cases where the implementation of the objectives in question would not realistically be expected less than five years after the adoption of the Revised Regional Strategy, that is by [2020].
-Thus, the ultimate aim would be to have the whole of the Revised Regional Strategy implemented by all the Contracting Parties and REMPEC well before the end of the period covered by the UNEP/MAP's Midterm Strategy 2016-2021.
-An indication of the priority assigned to each of the specific objectives is shown also in Annex I. - 3.4 The comparative report referred to in paragraph 2.2 above has shown that several areas of activity within the specific objectives have strong synergies with the work of other components of the Mediterranean Action Plan (MAP) and related regional and international organizations.
-Where necessary, the undertakings required of REMPEC under the Revised Regional Strategy should create linkages with the work of such other entities and foster cooperation among them.
-In particular, account should be taken of the following initiatives and work [under progress]: - .1 Mediterranean: the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (MAP Phase II), [Draft] UNEP/MAP's Mid-Term Strategy (2016-2021), Ecosystem Approach (EcAp), Revised Mediterranean Strategy for Sustainable Development (MSSD), Regional Strategy on Ships' Ballast Water Management, Regional Plan on Marine Litter Management, [Draft] Offshore Protocol Action Plan; - .2 European: European Maritime Safety Agency (EMSA) Action Plan, Union Civil Protection Mechanism (UCPM), Marine Strategy Framework, Horizon 2020 Initiative (H2020 Initiative); and - .3 International: the International Maritime Organization (IMO) Member State Audit Scheme (IMSAS) (including the IMO Instruments Implementation Code), IMO Integrated Technical Cooperation Programme (ITCP) priorities.
+- 3.1 Taking into consideration the mission statement of REMPEC, the legal, financial and institutional framework of the Barcelona system, including in particular the provisions of the Prevention and Emergency Protocol, and the present and expected future scenarios characterizing the maritime industry and the Mediterranean region, the overarching objectives of the [Revised Draft] Regional Strategy are threefold, namely: - .1 prevention of pollution from ships1; - .2 prevention of maritime accidents; and - .3 preparation for response to major pollution incidents. - 3.2 Section 4 describes the Specific Objectives which, if achieved, will meet the general objectives as set out above.
+For each Specific Objective, certain goals are proposed which will also serve as criteria for indicating the success (or otherwise) of Contracting Parties in meeting the objectives.
+The implementation goals are set out in tabular form in Annex I. Although the role of REMPEC will, as it has been since its inception, be primarily one of assistance to the Contracting Parties in enhancing their national capacities and in facilitating the means for regional or sub-regional cooperation, most of the Specific Objectives include definite tasks which are entrusted to the Secretariat (REMPEC) as an integral part of the [Revised Draft] Regional Strategy. - 3.3 Instead of indicating explicit deadlines for the accomplishment of the Specific Objectives, the [Revised Draft] Regional Strategy establishes two levels of urgency: high priority, whereby all the Contracting Parties and REMPEC would be expected to accomplish the particular objective by end of 2018, and medium priority, for the cases where the implementation of the objectives in question would not realistically be expected less than five years after the adoption of the [Revised Draft] Regional Strategy, that is by end of 2020.
+Thus, the ultimate aim would be to have the whole of the [Revised Draft] Regional Strategy implemented by all the Contracting Parties and REMPEC well before the end of the period covered by the UNEP/MAP's Midterm Strategy 2016-2021.
+An indication of the priority assigned to each of the Specific Objectives is shown also in Annex I. - 3.4 The comparative report referred to in paragraph 2.2 above has shown that several areas of activity within the Specific Objectives have strong synergies with the work of other components of the Mediterranean Action Plan (MAP) and related regional and international organizations.
+Where necessary, the undertakings required of REMPEC under the [Revised Draft] Regional Strategy should create linkages with the work of such other entities and foster cooperation among them.
+In particular, account should be taken of the following initiatives and work [under progress]: - .1 Mediterranean: the Action Plan for the Protection of the Marine Environment and the Sustainable Development of the Coastal Areas of the Mediterranean (MAP Phase II), [Draft] UNEP/MAP's Mid-Term Strategy (2016-2021), Ecosystem Approach (EcAp), Revised Mediterranean Strategy for Sustainable Development (MSSD), Regional Strategy on Ships' Ballast Water Management, Regional Plan on Marine Litter Management, [Draft] Offshore Protocol Action Plan; - .2 European: European Maritime Safety Agency (EMSA) Action Plans for pollution preparedness and response, Union Civil Protection Mechanism (UCPM), Marine Strategy Framework, Horizon 2020 Initiative (H2020 Initiative); and - .3 International: the International Maritime Organization (IMO) Member State Audit Scheme (IMSAS) (including the IMO Instruments Implementation Code), IMO Integrated Technical Cooperation Programme (ITCP) priorities.